eicrud/eicrud/docs/installation.md

    }),
 // ...
 ```
-You can start your application to verify that everything is working.
+You can start your application to make sure that everything is working.
 ```
 npm run start
 ```